hmzel/GravityGun/README.md

 Made in 1.8.8 and tested in 1.19.3, should work in all versions between the two and onward.
 <br><br>
-Just a funny lil plugin i decided to make to get back into coding after my 2 week break to study for the GED.
+Just a funny lil plugin i decided to make to get back into coding after my 2 week break.
 <br>
 All you have to do is run /gravitygun while holding any item and itll turn that item into a gravity gun!
 <br><br>